-Vocalist GEORGE BALMASEDA was the lead vocalist of Susie's band for many years, singing the lead in Susie's widely popular single "La Salsa Nunca Se Acaba" from her second CD, "The Salsa Never Ends."
+- Vocalist George Balmaseda was the lead singer in Susie’s band for many years, recording the lead vocal in Susie’s widely popular single “La Salsa Nunca Se Acaba” from her second CD, “The Salsa Never Ends.”
 Cuban born, George is known as a skilled sonero, a vocalist who sings the creative improvisations in call-and-response with the coro sung by the background singers.
-He has toured worldwide with many of the Latin greats, including Tito Puente, Celia Cruz, La Lupe, Oscar de Leon, Ruben Blades, Tito Nieves, Jose "El Canario" Alberto, Rey de la Paz, Ismael Quintana, Ismael Miranda, Camilo Azuquita, Tony Vega and Ray Sepulveda.
-His voice was featured with Tito Puente's Orchestra in an episode of The Simpsons, and he was cast as the lead Salsa singer in the movie "Along Came Polly."
+He has toured worldwide with many of the Latin greats, including Tito Puente, Celia Cruz, La Lupe, Oscar de Leon, Ruben Blades, Tito Nieves, Jose “El Canario” Alberto, Rey de la Paz, Ismael Quintana, Ismael Miranda, Camilo Azuquita, Tony Vega and Ray Sepulveda.
+His voice was featured with Tito Puente’s Orchestra in an episode of The Simpsons, and he was cast as the lead Salsa singer in the movie “Along Came Polly.”
 He is currently lead vocalist in the band Lucky Seven.
-George was a member of Susie's band for 16 years, from 1991 to 1993, 1994 to 1996, and 2002 to 2010.
+George was a member of Susie’s band for 16 years, from 1991 to 1993, 1994 to 1996, and 2002 to 2010.

-Puerto Rican born singer RUBEN ESTEVA sang with Susie's band from 1999 to 2003, and is featured as lead vocalist on three songs of her CD, "The Salsa Never Ends."
-Ruben began his career in Los Angeles singing with Latin Fusion, one the top Salsa bands in LA, performed with Freddie Crespo's band Costazul, and currently resides in Texas and performs with a number of Salsa bands in that state.
+- Puerto Rican born singer Ruben Esteva sang with Susie’s band from 1999 to 2003, and is featured as lead vocalist on three songs of her CD, “The Salsa Never Ends.”
+Ruben began his career in Los Angeles singing with Latin Fusion, one the top Salsa bands in LA, performed with Freddie Crespo’s band Costazul, and currently leads his own Salsa band.

-Singer and percussionist ERASMO "EDDIE" ORTIZ was the first lead singer of the Susie Hansen Band in 1989.
+- Singer and percussionist Erasmo “Eddie” Ortiz was the first lead singer of the Susie Hansen Band in 1989.
 He is the driving force and the leader of Son Mayor, one of the most popular Salsa dance bands Los Angeles, and has played with Yari More, Costa Azul and Rudy Regalado.
-Susie and her band regulary welcome Eddie to their stage to sit in on vocals and precussion with the band.
+Susie and her band regulary welcome Eddie to their stage to sit in on vocals and hand precussion with the band.

-HONORARY MEMBERS, frequent SUBS, distinguished ALUMNI, and GUEST ARTISTS with the Susie Hansen Latin Band include the following: our band's long-time technical director and soundman Steve Shoemaker, bassist Matt Spencer, singer Valerie Peterson, percussionist Roberto Cascante, saxophonist Dean Roubicek, guitarist/vocalist Craig Copeland, pianist Serge Kasimoff, drummer/timbalero Victor Barrientos, bassist Brian Wright, drummer Aaron Serfaty, congero/bongocero Papo Rodriguez, trumpeter Bobby Loya, bongocero Arnie Silva, trumpeter Brenda Adelante, congero Mike Vasquez, timbalero Ramon Banda, trombonist Kerry Loeschen, pianist Tom Regis, bassist Gustavo Eraso, pianist John Douglas, vocalist Mike Jimenez, trombonist Danny Weinstein, saxophonist/flutist Pedro Eustache, pianist/guitarist/vocalist Mark Gutierrez, vocalist Candi Sosa, percussionist David Romero, vocalist Cheo Negron, saxophonist Robert Incelli, trombonist Eric "the Dominator" Jorgansen and drummer Ronnie Gutierrez.
+- Honorary members, frequent subs, distinguished alumni, and guest artists with the Susie Hansen Latin Band include the following: our band’s long-time technical director and soundman Steve Shoemaker, bassist Matt Spencer, saxophonist Dean Roubicek, singer Valerie Peterson, percussionist Roberto Cascante, guitarist/vocalist Craig Copeland, pianist Serge Kasimoff, drummer/timbalero Victor Barrientos, bassist Brian Wright, drummer/timbalero Aaron Serfaty, congero/bongocero Papo Rodriguez, drummer/timbalero/band leader Jimmy Branley, trumpeter Bobby Loya, bongocero Arnie Silva, trumpeter Brenda Adelante, congero Mike Vasquez, timbalero Ramon Banda, trombonist Kerry Loeschen, pianist Tom Regis, bassist Gustavo Eraso, vocalist Mike Jimenez, trombonist Danny Weinstein, flutist/vocalist Gilberto Torres, pianist John Douglas, saxophonist/flutist Pedro Eustache, pianist/guitarist/vocalist Mark Gutierrez, vocalist Candi Sosa, percussionist David Romero, vocalist Cheo Negron, saxophonist Robert Incelli, trombonist Eric “the Dominator” Jorgansen and drummer Ronnie Gutierrez.